zostera/django-bootstrap3/README.rst

 Author
 ------

 My name is Dylan Verheul, you can reach me at dylan@dyve.net or follow me on Twitter (http://twitter.com/dyve).
+If you like this project, you can `support me on GitTip <https://www.gittip.com/dyve/>`_.